webcarrot/csv2json/README.md

 	--col-sep      col separator [default:',']
 	-t
 	--text-sep     text separator [default:'"']
+	-l
-	-l             how many chars can exist in single cell.
+	--cell-length  how many chars can exist in single cell.
 DO NOT SET TO SMALL.
 	               Escaped utf8 consume 4 chars extra and special chars 1 char extra. [default:1000000]
-	-h
+	-k
+	--keys         set maximum keys number and use first row values as keys for other rows [default:0] -h
 	--help         print help screen
 	-v